-All portfolio companies within PC are modelled to remain in their present credit rating band to 2030.
-From 2030 to 2050, the modelling indicates that credit ratings may improve across all three scenarios assessed.
+A small percentage of portfolio companies P within PC are modelled to remain in their present credit rating band, with the majority seeing an improvement in credit ratings by 1 to 3 bands to 2030 and 2050 across all three scenarios assessed.

 Similar to the CVaR analysis, this is predominantly driven by 1) investments in services sectors; and 2) the modelled revenue growth for the sector and the relatively lower exposure to increased operational costs, such as fuel and procurement prices, improving profit margins and lowering PD.